kfarleigh/Moments/README.md

 # Moments
 This repository contains scripts for 3D and 4D demographic models using the program Moments, models were published in [Farleigh et al., 2021]().
 See the Citing this repository subheading for the references in this repository.

 ## Purpose
 Perform demographic model optimization and comparisons with the python package [moments](https://bitbucket.org/simongravel/moments/src/master/).
 ## Overview
-In the main repoitory there are two scripts (moments_Run_Optimizations.py & Optimize_Function.py) that must be in the working directory to run properly.
+In the main repository there are two scripts (moments_Run_Optimizations.py & Optimize_Function.py) that must be in the working directory to run properly.
 These scripts were developed by [Dr. Daniel Portik](https://github.com/dportik/moments_pipeline) and have been modified for our purposes.
 The optimization script will perform the optimization routine proposed by [Portik et al., 2017](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14266).
 The routine was originally written for [dadi](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000695) but will also work for moments.

+The 3D and 4D subdirectories contain the python scripts for the respective sets of models, there are also conceptual figures that demonstrate what each model does in these subdirectories.
 ### What you'll need
 1. A site frequency spectrum (SFS), this can be created in moments or with a program like [easySFS](https://github.com/isaacovercast/easySFS)
 2. The moments_Run_Optimizations.py and Optimize_Function.py scripts, they must be in the same directory as your SFS and Model.py script.